Dubois brothers: Brothers

 Raymond was the eldest of the brothers and was considered the deadliest of the gang, having a criminal record stretching back to 1947.
 Raymond specialized in extortion and was a suspect in hundreds of crimes throughout Montreal, but despite his crimes and tactics he was rarely convicted.
 In November 1976, Raymond had been driving in his limousine when he was violating traffic laws by going through twelve red lights in a row, when he was pulled over by a police officer and was arrested, he grabbed the officers finger and twisted it until it broke.
 Raymond faced murder charges in 1974 but was acquitted.
-Raymond died at his own hand in 1989 when he committed suicide at the age of 57 and was found in a hotel room surrounded by pills with his wrists slit.
+Raymond committed suicide in 1989 at the age of 57.
+He was found in a hotel room surrounded by pills with his wrists slit.